 Litigation insurance can be used for all types of insolvency disputes pursued under the Insolvency Act 1986 and Companies Act 2006.
-We are able to support claims where the insolvency practitioner is acting as the trustee in bankruptcy or liquidator of a company.
+We are able to support claims where the insolvency practitioner is acting as the trustee in bankruptcy, a liquidator or an administrator.

 - Misfeasance claims under section 212 of the Insolvency Act 1986

 - Fraudulent trading claims under section 213 of the Insolvency Act 1986

 - Wrongful trading claims under section 214 of the Insolvency Act 1986

 - Transactions at an undervalue under section 238 of the Insolvency Act 1986

 - Preference claims under section 239 of the Insolvency Act 1986

 - Transactions defrauding creditors under section 423 of the Insolvency Act 1986